puppetlabs/puppet-docs/source/puppet/4.3/reference/modules_installing.markdown

 3. Does the node you're on have a valid Puppet Enterprise license?
 If not, switch to a node that has a valid PE license on it.
 4. Are you running a version of Puppet Enterprise that supports this module?
 If not, you might need to upgrade.
 5. Do you have access to the internet on the node?
 If not, you need to switch to a node that has access to the internet.
-6. If you are using r10k, was it originally installed as a gem?
-If so, switch to [Code Manager][code_mgr] or [r10k][r10k] as included with PE.
-PE installs an updated version of r10k that has the proper support for these modules.
+6. If you are using r10k, is it running from `/opt/puppetlabs/bin/r10k`?
+If not, run r10k  from that location.